Home / Coffee Glossary

 Past-Croppish: Not to be confused with stale.
 Said of coffees that have deteriorated in the green state before roasting and this taste as if from a past crop.
 See Strawy and Woody.

-Pod: A single serve coffee that is made up of a round paper fliter and pre-portion packed with ground coffee.
+Pod: A single serve coffee that is made up of a round paper filter and pre-portion packed with ground coffee.
 There are different size pods for different coffee pod brewers.
 Espresso pods being the smallest and most compact in size.

 Rancid: Extremely sour and very unpleasant.
 Indicates depth and complexity of flavor and full, buttery body; overused.